ElectionDataAnalysis/electiondata/docs/r-studio_setup.md

 ## To open a docker container running rStudio
 Following tutorial at `https://ropenscilabs.github.io/r-docker-tutorial/`
-- In terminal window:  `$ docker run -e PASSWORD='rstudio_password' --rm -p 8787:8787 -v path/to/project:/home/rstudio/sandbox rocker/verse`
+- In terminal window (after replacing `path/to/project` with the path to your project's home directory:  `$ docker run -e PASSWORD='rstudio_password' --rm -p 8787:8787 -v path/to/project:/home/rstudio/sandbox rocker/verse`
 - Open browser, point to `localhost:8787`.
 RStudio sign in page should appear
 - Log into RStudio with username `rstudio` and password (e.g. `not.secure` )